vlsouza/puyo-puyo-challenge/README.md

 - The next pair will be spawned once all matches are cleared.

 ## 🔎 Incompleted features

-- A chain algorithm is missing to scoring like proposed:
+I needed to make decisions to manage the time and deliver the challenge scope on deadline.
+These two topics need further work:

-    - Forming groups of 4+ pieces, in L, T, square or other fully connecting shapes destroys the pieces.
+- Chain algorithm (Forming groups of 4+ pieces, in L, T, square or other fully connecting shapes destroys the pieces)
+   - I have a hard time to reposition the pieces individually after doing the chain clean, and I was going out of time.
-- Instead, it was implement a line scoring like Tetris.
+   - Workaround: Keep the line scoring like in Tetris.
-- I first come up with a Tetris game and started the challenge.
-Being able to develop Tetris mechanics, if I was not able to finish the Puyo Puyo required mechanics I was still able to delivery a functional game.
 - Object-Oriented Design Patterns
-    - First I decided to focus in the game working.
-    - Then do a rework to move structs to class and implement Design Patterns like Command and State in a properly way.
-    - The game working took more time than expected.
+   - After having a functional game, I started the code refinement, moving structs to class.
-    - I was able to start the rework and almost finish the Game class.
+   - I was able to start polish the code and move Game struct to a class.
-    - The full implementation of the Game class and the following ones are still TBD.
+   - The full implementation of Object-Oriented Design Patterns are still TBD.

 ## 🕹️ How to Play